-Lovisa has achieved rapid growth since it was founded, with revenue growing from \$25.5 million in FY2011 to \$288.0 million in FY2021.
-Whilst FY20 and FY21 have been impacted by COVID-19, the Group continues to focus on its key drivers to deliver growth in sales and profit growth.
+Lovisa has achieved rapid growth since it was founded, with revenue growing from \$25.5 million in FY2011 to \$458.7 million in FY2022.
+Despite the challenges of the past 3 financial years as a result of the COVID-19 pandemic and its ongoing impact, the Group continues to focus on its key drivers to deliver growth in sales and profit.

-drivers to deliver gi drivers to deliver growth in sales and profit growth.
-Growth pillar Business Strategy Section Strategy Risks Achievements Global expansion 5.2 Continue to leverage current global territories Leverage the Company's capital in large international markets Roll out USA, Europe and UK territory and investigate other Northern Hemisphere markets Consider franchise partners for selected territories Expand into new international markets, targeting one new trial territory per annum Continue to develop our digital capability and ensure that all markets we trade in have access to a digital sales channel Competition (6.2) Retail environment and general economic conditions (6.3) Failure to successfully implement growth strategies (6.4) Availability of appropriately sized sites in good locations with satisfactory cost structures Whilst COVID-19 made new store openings challenging during the period, we were able to open net 109 new Lovisa stores with the acquisition of the beeline retail business in Europe adding 87 trading stores across 7 European markets.
-In addition, we were able to open 15 new stores in the USA during the period, taking total stores in this market to 63.
-72% of the store network is now outside Australia We now have dedicated e-commerce sites across all markets in which we operate Streamline global supply chain 5.3 Streamline and optimise supply base in Asia Optimise air and sea freight whilst maintaining speed to market operating model Implement Northern Hemisphere distribution model to support Exchange rates (6.5) Product sourcing or supply chain disruptions Escalating global freight costs as a result of COVID-19 disruptions being experienced by Logistics providers Over 51% of product was moved through the China and Poland warehouse (FY20: 56% through the China warehouse) Poland warehouse being implemented to support enlarged European business Dedicated 3PL warehouses now operational in the UK, South Africa and the USA Enhance existing store performance 5.4 Optimise and improve existing store network Continue to target high traffic shopping precincts Judicious pricing Competition (6.2) Retail environment and general economic conditions (6.3) Prevailing fashions and consumer preferences may change (6.6) Global roll-out of in store piercing service We continue to close stores in sub-optimal locations Brand proliferation 5.5 Continue to leverage social media to connect with customers and increase brand loyalty Prevailing fashions and consumer preferences may change (6.6) Privacy breaches Growth in online stores across all existing markets Increased social media engagement Lead and pre-empt trends 5.1 Stay on trend with shifts in jewellery and accessory market Continue to provide a high quality and diverse product offering Prevailing fashions and consumer preferences may change (6.6) Continued strong performance being testament to an ability to identify trends
+Growth pillar Business Strategy Section Strategy Risks Achievements Global expansion 5.2 Continue to leverage current global territories including continued rollout in USA, Europe and UK and filling remaining gaps in other existing markets Expansion into new global markets Leverage the Company's capital in large international markets Consider franchise partners for selected territories Continue to develop our digital capability and ensure that all markets we trade in have access to a digital sales channel Competition (6.2) Retail environment and general economic conditions (6.3) Failure to successfully implement growth strategies (6.4) Availability of appropriately sized sites in good locations with satisfactory cost structures Whilst COVID-19 made new store openings challenging during prior periods, we were able to accelerate the store opening program during the financial year with net 85 new Lovisa stores (including 104 new and 19 closed stores).
+This included 56 new stores in the Americas region during the period, including our first store in Canada, and 20 new stores in Europe including our first store in Poland, with over 75% of the store network now outside Australia We now have dedicated e-commerce sites across all markets in which we operate Streamline global supply chain 5.3 Streamline and optimise supply base in Asia Optimise air and sea freight whilst maintaining speed to market operating model Ongoing review of size, location and number of warehouses globally to ensure most efficient movement of products to our stores Exchange rates (6.5) Product sourcing or supply chain disruptions Escalated global freight costs as a result of COVID-19 disruptions being experienced by Logistics providers and the impacts of conflict in Ukraine Chinese warehouse operates to support our Asian, USA and South African stores, Australian warehouse to support Australia/New Zealand, and Poland warehouse operational to support Europe.
+Dedicated 3PL warehouses now operational in the UK, South Africa and the USA to support e-commerce sales Enhance existing store performance 5.4 Optimise and improve existing store network Continue to target high traffic shopping precincts Judicious pricing Competition (6.2) Retail environment and general economic conditions (6.3) Prevailing fashions and consumer preferences may change (6.6) Global roll-out of in-store piercing service, now including nose piercing We continue to close stores in sub-optimal locations Brand proliferation 5.5 Continue to leverage social media to connect with customers and increase brand loyalty Prevailing fashions and consumer preferences may change (6.6) Privacy breaches Growth in online stores across all existing markets Increased social media engagement Lead and pre-empt trends 5.1 Stay on trend with shifts in jewellery and accessory market Continue to provide a high quality and diverse product offering Prevailing fashions and consumer preferences may change (6.6) • Continued strong performance being testament to an ability to identify trends